 Teaching and subject expertise

-Within the Department, I am a member of the Ecology Research Group (ERG) and the Biomolecular Research Group (BMRG).
-I am also a current member of the British Ecological Society and the Kent Mammal Group.
+Within the Section, I am a member of the Ecology Research Group (ERG) and the Biomolecular Research Group (BMRG).
+I am also a current member of the British Ecological Society.

 Publications and research outputs